skprasadu/nfjs_2015/MicroservicesTestingStrategies/ms_test_strategies_deckset.md

 ---

-> If you don't meet your non-functional requirements, then you functional requirements won't function.
+> If you don't meet your non-functional requirements, then your functional requirements won't function.
 -- Me

 ---